kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### ArcGIS Web Application, Utilizing Model Builder and Spatial Analysis Toolbox.

-* Utilizing model builder in ArcGIS, this web application creates a model for interpolating geochronologic ages within the Chester Dome.
-For successful completion of this assignment, data had to be compiled into a single data set, topology errors were corrected, and the we application was deployed utilizing ArcGIS Online.
+* Utilizing model builder in ArcGIS, this web application creates a model for interpolating the Chester Dome's geochronologic ages.
+For successful completion of this assignment, data had to be compiled into a single data set, topology errors were corrected, and the application was deployed utilizing ArcGIS Online.

 [Geochronology Web Application -  ArcGIS, ArcGIS Model Builder, ArcGIS Online](https://uvm.maps.arcgis.com/apps/webappviewer/index.html?id=18ce2bd9b28a44de952cb6278261bb00)